OLIMEX/OLIMEXINO-STM32F3/SOFTWARE/OLIMEXINO-GD32F3-bootloader-and-demo/Blink-demo/README.txt

 After installing the drivers start "GD32 All in One Programmer" (if you haven't already).

 Load the binary.
 Click connect.
 Start Address at 0x80008000.
-Be carefull if you use the wrong address you can overwrite the USB bootloader!!!
+Be careful if you use the wrong address you can overwrite the USB bootloader!!!

-Connect the board to the micro USB cable, then set the board in USB DFU mode - this is done by reseting the board with button SW2 and quickly pressing SW1 (while the two LEDs are blinking very quickly).
+Connect the board to the micro USB cable, then set the board in USB DFU mode - this is done by resetting the board with button SW2 and quickly pressing SW1 (while the two LEDs are blinking very quickly).
 You have approximately 2 seconds between reset and pressing SW1 before the board would proceed with the user code exection.
 If you miss the window to press the button, simply reset again.
-When succesfully set in USB DFU mode it should be listed as "GD32 Device in DFU mode" in your operating system.
+When successfully set in USB DFU mode it should be listed as "GD32 Device in DFU mode" in your operating system.

 Click download.